nus-cs2103-AY2324S1/tp/docs/UserGuide.md

 #### Navigating through fields

-Entering the full name or substring of the field you want to edit brings your cursor to the corresponding textbox.
+Entering the name, fully or partially, of the field you want to edit brings your cursor to the corresponding textbox.

 <div style="text-align: center">
 <img src="images/screenshots/BeforeEnteringName.png" class="center"/>